A-D-Dempster/AUC/README.md

 # AUC
 **AUC** (Ab Urbe condita) is a command-line Roman calendar tool.
 Currently it shows the specified date in the format of the Ancient Romans.
+It will be expanded to allow more options.

 # Synopsis
 auc [-d d/m/y] [-c]